 Straighten any bends in the wire so it pushes more easily through the flex conduit.

 - Push the NM-B 14/2 through the flex conduit until the outer insulation jacket extends just past the other end of the flex conduit with 6 inches of wires exposed.
-See Part 6 for additional wiring details.
+See How to Replace a Bathroom Exhaust Fan and Ductwork – Part 6 for additional wiring details.

-Test Fit the Exhaust Fan in the Ceiling
+Test Fit the Bathroom Exhaust Fan in the Ceiling Opening

-Since I was working by myself on a step ladder to reach the ceiling, I needed a way to hold the Panasonic WhisperCeiling exhaust fan while connecting the wiring and ductwork.
-My solution was to set a pan head wood screw high on the joist and wrap a 3 feet length of general purpose wire around the screw (see photo below).
-The free end of the wire will be wrapped around the fan mounting bracket behind the junction box to suspend the fan below the ceiling while I’m working.
+Since I was working by myself on a step ladder to reach the drywall ceiling, I needed a way to hold the Panasonic WhisperCeiling vent fan while connecting the wiring and ductwork.
+My solution was to set a pan head wood screw high on the joist and wrap a 3 feet length of general purpose wire around the screw (see the following photo).
+The free end of the wire will be wrapped around the fan mounting bracket behind the junction box to hang the fan below the ceiling while I’m working.

-The Panasonic bathroom exhaust fan now fits snugly in the ceiling.
-I’ve marked the outlines of the ceiling joist and 2×2 mounting frame for clarity.
+The Panasonic bathroom exhaust fan now fits in the drywall ceiling.
+I’ve drawn outlines for the ceiling joist and 2×2 mounting frame on the photo for clarity:

 You’re probably asking “What about that big ugly gap in the bathroom ceiling drywall?!”
-I pondered that question and came up with a really nice solution: Build a decorative wood trim moulding to cover the drywall ceiling gap as explained in Parts 9 and 10 of this series.
+I pondered that question and came up with a really nice solution: Build a decorative wood trim moulding to cover the drywall ceiling gap as explained in How to Replace a Bathroom Exhaust Fan and Ductwork – Part 9 of this series.
 It looks really nice.

 Thanks for reading,